qbit-/quipper/README.md

 writing and may not work with recent third party libraries.
 It is recommended to first try the specified Haskell/library versions, and then experiment with up-to-date versions.
-The present Quipper code requires set-monad-0.1.0.0 For original installation instructions see README.original.
+The present Quipper code requires set-monad-0.1.0.0.

+For original installation and usage instructions see README.original.

 ### Haskell installation